ijanett/evntsly/README.md

 # evntsly

-evntsly is a simple CMS Ruby app built with Sinatra that provides a list of events from the seeded database.
+evntsly is a simple MVC Ruby app built with Sinatra that provides a list of events from the seeded database.
 This app allows a user to:
    - signup/login/logout
    - rsvp to events
    - un-rsvp to events